2019-20 Board of Directors

 Bangert was elected as board emeritus in 2015, following in the footsteps of his late father, Richard Bangert I, who was a founding member of ICW and served on its Board of Directors until 2012.

-Senior Vice President, Costco Wholesale
+Executive Vice President, Administration, Costco Wholesale

 He received his JD from Northwestern and his undergraduate degree from the University of Notre Dame.
 Pat has also served on the boards of Washington Mentors and Childhaven.